 Background

 Investigations conducted by the Michigan PFAS Action Response Team (MPART) have found numerous sites contaminated by PFAS due to the use of aqueous film-forming foam (AFFF).
-MPART evaluated Michigan fire training centers and found several have used AFFF containing PFAS during historical training exercises, including the Kalamazoo Fire Training Center.
+MPART learned that several fire training centers have used AFFF containing PFAS during historical training exercises, including the Kalamazoo Fire Training Center.
 Michigan law now prohibits training with AFFF containing PFAS.

-Given the historical use of AFFF and the potential for groundwater to be impacted and reach nearby drinking water wells, MPART will be sampling drinking water wells near the Kalamazoo Regional Fire Training Center to protect public health.
+Given the historical use of AFFF and the potential for groundwater to be impacted and reach nearby drinking water wells, MPART sampled drinking water wells near the Kalamazoo Regional Fire Training Center to protect public health.

 The direction of groundwater flow is not known but is likely south/southwest towards the Kalamazoo River.